shanep/cs117-p5-starter/README.md

 - m_os - the os that the Robot runs
 - m_sensors - a vector of sensors that the robot has

 Each Robot can only have a maximum of 5 sensors.
-When a 6th sensor is added your code should print an error (but not crash).

 ## Task 3 - Reading in data